NurG001/CSE-475-3--2021-2-60-052/LAB - 4/README.md

 - **Data Preprocessing:** Enhances contrast using the Dark Prior Channel method.
 - **Model Training:** Utilizes YOLOv8 Nano for efficient and accurate detection.
 - **Prediction and Visualization:** Draws bounding boxes around detected objects and saves annotated images.
-- **Model Deployment:** Exports the model in ONNX format for easy integration.

 ---